 In April 2015, the FASB issued ASU No. 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs.
 The ASU requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 The recognition and measurement guidance for debt issuance costs are not affected by this ASU.
+In August 2015, the FASB issued ASU No. 2015-15, Interest-Imputation of Interest (Subtopic 835-30): Presentation and Subsequent Measurement of Debt Issuance Costs Associated with Line-of-Credit Arrangements, which clarifies that the SEC staff would not object to an entity deferring and presenting debt issuance costs as an asset and subsequently amortizing the deferred debt issuance costs ratably over the term of the line-of-credit arrangement, regardless of whether there are any outstanding borrowings on the line-of-credit arrangement.
 Early adoption is permitted.
 This guidance is effective for us on a retrospective basis beginning in the first quarter of 2016 and is not expected to have a material effect on our consolidated financial statements.

-On August 27, 2014, the FASB issued ASU No. 2014-15, Presentation of Financial Statements-Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
+In August 2014, the FASB issued ASU No. 2014-15, Presentation of Financial Statements-Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 The new guidance requires management of public and private companies to evaluate whether there is substantial doubt about the entity's ability to continue as a going concern and, if so, disclose that fact.
 Management will also be required to evaluate and disclose whether its plans alleviate that doubt.
 The standard will be effective for our annual period ending December 31, 2016 and interim and annual periods thereafter.
 Early adoption is permitted.
 We do not expect that the requirement will have an impact on our financial position, results of operations or cash flows.

-On May 28, 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
-The new standard is effective for our annual and interim reporting periods beginning January 1, 2017.
-Early adoption is not permitted.
+The ASU No. 2014-09 is originally effective for our annual and interim reporting periods beginning January 1, 2017.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-We are evaluating the effect that ASU 2014-09 will have on our consolidated financial statements and related disclosures.
-We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting.
+In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which defers the effective date of ASU 2014-09 for all entities by one year while providing an option to early adopt the standard on the original effective date.
+Accordingly, the new revenue standard is effective for our annual and interim reporting periods beginning January 1, 2018.
+We have not yet selected a transition method nor has it determined the effect of the standard on its ongoing financial reporting.